top of page

 Light Source

-Adding a light source to the top outside of the tank will mimic their natural day/night cycle.
-12 hours of day and 12 hours of night.
-Simple LED aquarium lights are perfect for this.
-Being nocturnal, you may notice them more active at nighttime.
+Installing a light source on the top exterior of the tank will replicate their natural day/night cycle, with 12 hours of daylight and 12 hours of darkness.
+Simple LED aquarium lights are ideal for this purpose.
+As they are nocturnal, you may observe increased activity during nighttime.

 ----- You can read more about tank setup here ----->